mastodon/documentation/Running-Mastodon/Administration-guide.md

 Will confirm a user manually, in case they don't have access to their confirmation email for whatever reason.

-## Clearing Unconfirmed Users Manually

-    RAILS_ENV=production rake mastodon:users:clear

-Will remove users that never confirmed their e-mail and never signed in, meaning they only have a user record and an avatar record, with no files uploaded.

-## Creating Users while Registration is Closed
+## Creating users while registration is closed

-    RAILS_ENV=production bundle exec rails c
+    RAILS_ENV=production bundle exec rails mastodon:add_user
-    account = Account.create!(username: 'username')
-    user = User.create!(email: 'email', password: 'password', account: account) user.confirm
-    account.save!
-    user.save!

-This will create a new user as if they had walked through the registration process and confirmed their account, and will immediately be able to log in.
-Make sure the user resets their password away from the temporary password you give them!
+This will guide you through creating a new user interactively.
+The user will get a confirmation e-mail.

 ## Activity monitoring